mmseng/AislingMatHelper/README.md

 5. Press your configured hotkey for the desired action.
 6. Don't move your mouse or press any keys while the script takes control of your inputs.
 Once it's done you can continue playing as usual.

+### Usage notes
+- If the timings aren't quite right for your specific rig, see the <a href='#timing-variables'>Timing Variables</a> section below.
+The timings were mostly tested in Horizons.
+The script works in Odyssey, but the timings may need some minor tweaking.
+- You may wish to create multiple copies of the script with different variable values for different purposes.
-Note: if you get sidetracked like I always do and end up clicking out of game or otherwise interfering with the scripts inputs, use the `Kill` hotkey (default `F4`) to exit the script.
+- If you get sidetracked like I always do and end up clicking out of game or otherwise interfering with the scripts inputs, use the `Kill` hotkey (default `F4`) to exit the script.
 You'll need to re-launch it.

 # Important variables
 Make sure to configure these three variables, or the script won't behave as expected.